rubocop/rubocop/manual/cops_style.md

 This cop checks for uses of class variables.
-Offenses are signaled only on assignment to class variables to reduced the number of offenses that would be reported.
+Offenses are signaled only on assignment to class variables to reduce the number of offenses that would be reported.

 ### References